msa-em/nanocartography/04_applications.md

 best be able to utilize these protocols, it is necessary to be able to measure the radial angle between the α axis and a given fiduciary, whether it be a diffraction spot, Kikuchi line, or interface.
-As noted in section 3.1, these calibrations can be incorporated into an algorithm utilizing digital capture in order to use the computer screen to perform small angle tilting of the sample.
+As noted in Pracitcal Derivations, these calibrations can be incorporated into an algorithm utilizing digital capture in order to use the computer screen to perform small angle tilting of the sample.